Kinematic detections of protoplanets: a Doppler-flip in the disk of HD100546: Conclusion

 \acknowledgments

+We thank the referee, Andrea Isella and Richard Teague for constructive comments, as well as an inspiring discussion at a workshop held in Monash University during July 2019.
 Support was provided by Millennium Nucleus RC130007 (Chilean Ministry of Economy), FONDECYT grants 1171624 and 1191934, and by CONICYT-Gemini grant 32130007.
 This work used the Brelka cluster (FONDEQUIP project EQM140101) hosted at DAS/U. de Chile.